I qualified to fish the Bassmaster Classic on my home water of Lake Guntersville at that!

-Getting this far takes a special mindset.
+Getting this far takes a particular mindset.
 At the risk of sounding like a cliché, you have to face the challenges one day at a time, one tournament at a time.
 You can’t worry about winning.
-You just want to put yourself in position to win, then make the right on-the-water adjustments.
-Your gear must be in tip-top shape, from your boat to your line to the exact lures you rely on.
-One wrong move, one failure, be it mental, physical or with your equipment, and the dream goes “poof.”
+You want to put yourself in a position to win, then make the proper on-the-water adjustments.
+Your gear must be tip-top, from your boat to your line to the exact lures you rely on.
+One wrong move, one failure, be it mental, physical, or with your equipment, and the dream goes “poof.”

-At the College Classic tournament we had a day and a half to practice on the Grand River and tributary waters.
-I felt a tingle of excitement when I saw milfoil on that first practice day – that’s what I like!
+At the College Classic tournament, we had a day and a half to practice on the Grand River and tributary waters.
+I felt excited when I saw milfoil on that first practice day – that’s what I like!
 Coming from Alabama, fishing grass and boat docks is second nature.

-But I found that there was a lot of dead water in that river.
+But I found a lot of dead water in that river.
 I covered long stretches quickly with a spinnerbait and had a short burst of six or seven fish that clued me into a possible tournament pattern.
-The next day I checked out the lower portion of Norris Creek tributary, an area called Spring Lake.
+The next day I checked out the lower portion of the Norris Creek tributary, Spring Lake.

-The pattern was similar to what we see during the shad spawn on my home waters in Alabama.
+The pattern was similar to what we saw during the shad spawn on my home waters in Alabama.
 All the baitfish were in the grass in the morning.
-The flash of those willow blades drew strikes early, but as the sun came up the baitfish moved to the middle of the creek and the spinnerbait bite died.
+The flash of those willow blades drew strikes early, but as the sun rose, the baitfish moved to the middle of the creek, and the spinnerbait bite died.

-Conditions changed on Day Three, though, with heavy clouds and a good wind, and I caught a dozen good fish on the double-willow.
-It was near 10 a.m. before the baitfish moved out of the grass.
+Though conditions changed on Day Three, with heavy clouds and a good wind, I caught a dozen good fish on the double-willow.
+It was nearly 10 a.m. before the baitfish moved out of the grass.

-Here are what I believe were the keys to that bite: Small blades were essential.
-The flash from the No. 3 and 3.5 willowleaf blades matched those of the available baitfish in size, vibration and intensity.
+Here are the keys to that bite: Small blades were essential.
+The flash from the No. 3 and 3.5 willowleaf blades matched those of the available baitfish in size, vibration, and intensity.

-Burning the bait to the boat was a necessity, especially when the sun got up there and the fish could see better.
-For a short time on Day Three I tried a bigger spinnerbait and found I couldn’t burn it back at the same speed, the vibration was more intense and it just didn’t feel right.
+Burning the bait to the boat was necessary, especially when the sun got up there and the fish could see better.
+For a short time on Day Three, I tried a bigger spinnerbait and found I couldn’t burn it back at the same speed, the vibration was more intense, and it just didn’t feel right.
 I immediately resumed catching fish once I went back to “dance with the one that brought me.”

 Looking back, I’m amazed at the difference the little things make.
-I’d found the right combination of blade, skirt, weight, vibration, profile and retrieve speed for that water clarity, at that body of water, at that time of year under those conditions.
-Add in a dash of confidence and you put yourself in the position to win.
+I’d found the right combination of blade, skirt, weight, vibration, profile, and retrieve speed for that water clarity at that time of year under those conditions.
+Add in a dash of confidence, and you put yourself in the position to win.

 In my next blog post, I’ll discuss the BOOYAH Poppin’ Pad Crasher, the other lure that figured into the pattern that stamped my ticket to the Classic.